UBC-CIC/noise-tracker-web/README.md

-# Invasive Plants
+# NoiseTracker

-This Invasive Plants identification prototype provides users with the capability to identify invasive plants based on their region and suggests alternative non-invasive plants to plant instead.
-The Invasive Plants Admin Page enables authorized users to expand and modify the database for comprehensive coverage.
-Also checkout the [Invasive Plants Mobile App](https://github.com/UBC-CIC/InvasivePlantsFlutter) that allows users to identify invasive plants.
+The NoiseTracker prototype solution acts as a centralized information hub for hydrophone operators and members of the general public to learn more about the underwater soundscapes near them.
+The NoiseTracker interactive map allows users to view various noise metrics and metadata for each registered hydrophone.
+Through specialized interfaces, operators can view and download their hydrophones' settings, and administrators can modify the configuration settings for operators and their hydrophones.
+Also checkout the [NoiseTracker Client Software](https://github.com/UBC-CIC/noise-tracker-client) that allows hydrophone operators to connect with the system.
 For more information, please visit the [CIC Website](https://cic.ubc.ca/).

 | Index                                               | Description                                             |
 | :-------------------------------------------------- | :------------------------------------------------------ |